erichlof/AsteroidPatrol3D/README.md

 To Do
 -----
-* code cleanup and add comments where helpful
+* add code comments where helpful

 January 20, 2015 Progress Note